ualberta-mueller-group/MCGS/docs/development-notes.md

        in `impartial_sumgame_test`
 - New game `kayles` - a simple and solved impartial game
 - Impartial game wrapper `impartial_game_wrapper`
-    - Allows any (partizan) game to be played in an impartial way
+    - Allows any (partisan) game to be played in an impartial way
     - Both players can play the moves of both BLACK and WHITE in the underlying game